syntax-tree/xast-util-feed/readme.md

 An enclosure, such as an image or audio, is an object with the following fields:

 *   `url` (`string`, example: `'http://dallas.example.com/joebob_050689.mp3'`)
-    — Full URL to the resource
+    — full URL to the resource
 *   `size` (`number`, example: `24986239`)
-    — Resource size in bytes
+    — resource size in bytes
 *   `type` (`string`, example: `'audio/mpeg'`)
-    — Mime type of the resource
+    — mime type of the resource

+## Types

+This package is fully typed with [TypeScript][].
+It exports the additional types `Author`, `Enclosure`, `Channel`, and `Entry`.

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

 ## Security